 Application format and process

 Student presentations will be judged on criteria relating to the academic content and professional presentation.
-(See Most Promising Student Award assessment criteria.)
+(See best student oral presentation assessment criteria)

 Scores are given in a range from 1 to 5: